 - An Camas Mòr has been designed by David Sim of Gehl Architects with people from within the local community.
 David is Scottish and decided to work in Denmark because he holds considerable respect for Scandinavian design.
 He specialises in helping communities around the World design better places to live, starting by considering life and life style, spaces between buildings and then the buildings; see www.gehlarchitects.com

-- David has worked since 2005 with the Aviemore community and local specialists from the private and public sectors to learn about the area, its special qualities and its needs and to develop an outline masterplan; it is not an idea designed for somewhere else; it has been designed by working from first principles and by applying them in a way that meets the needs of the people at this place at this time and as they perceive the future.
+- David, together with Benjamin Tindall, Architects (Rothiemurchus Estate architects since 1979) have worked since 2005 with the Aviemore community and local specialists from the private and public sectors to learn about the area, its special qualities and its needs and to develop an outline masterplan; it is not an idea designed for somewhere else; it has been designed by working from first principles and by applying them in a way that meets the needs of the people at this place at this time and as they perceive the future.
 The result should be a place of considerable character, would become widely known for that and would provide a great lifestyle for many.

 Are you being over ambitious; will it ever be built?

 - On discovering that the community wanted to cross the river to Rothiemurchus Johnnie Grant was not entirely happy about the idea.
 However after some persuasion he understood the social and economic need and how a new village could transform the quality of life for local people and the wider image of the area.
 He therefore wrote to conservation organisations and spoke to many local people and others to see if they wanted it to happen, they very nearly all did.